CyrusKashef/BK_Randomizer/README.txt

 ### Customizable

 ##### Models, Animations, & Properties
-* Model Manipulation: Can swap or replace models.
-* Animation Manipulation: Can swap or replace animations.
-* Properties Manipulation: Can replace properties.
-* Buttons: Opens up the JSON files to allow custom editing.
+* Select a preset to change how the game is played.
+* When clicking on a preset, a short description will appear below.

 ##### How To Edit The JSON Files
-* Next to each option, there's a button that will open a JSON file.
+* Go to the directory leading to "BK_Rando_v2.0\Randomization_Processes\Misc_Manipulation\Models_Animations_Properties\".
-* The JSON is broken into sections.
-The names of the sections don't matter, but they must be distinct from the other sections.
+* The JSON is broken into 4 sections: Description, Model, Animation, Properties.
+* Each section has 4 subsections.
+The names of the subsections don't matter, but they must be distinct from the other subsections.
-* Each section may have different subsection types:
+* Each subsection may have different types:
   - Original/Replacements: Each original will be randomly replaced with a replacement.
 For models and animations, replacements must be the same size or smaller than the original and each replacement will only be used once.
 For properties, any number of original/replacement files are allowed and each property can be used more than once.
   - Swap: Swap1 will swap into Swap2, Swap2=>Swap3...
 Last Swap#=>Swap1.
   - Shuffle: All items in the subcategory will be shuffled within each other.